Contents

 • Impact on Carbon Footprint: Eco-friendly windows can dramatically decrease a household’s carbon footprint.
 On average, energy-efficient windows can reduce a household’s annual carbon footprint by up to 12%, equating to a saving of between 246-2001 pounds of CO2 per year compared to non-energy-efficient alternatives.
 This significant reduction underscores the environmental benefits of opting for eco-friendly windows.

-What is the Most Eco Friendly Window Material?
+What is the Most Eco-Friendly Window Material?

 When considering the most eco-friendly window materials, several options stand out due to their sustainable features and energy efficiency: